mercadopago/devsite-docs/guides/shopify/integration-configuration-cho-api.en.md

 # Configure Checkout Transparente

+With the [Checkout Transparente](/developers/en/docs/checkout-api/landing), the entire checkout process will take place within the online store environment, without the need to redirect to an external page.
+In addition to allowing greater control in the customization and integration process, the checkout offers a complete structure for processing payments with the main means available on the market.

+> WARNING
+>
+> Attention
+>
+> To integrate Checkout Transparente you must have Checkout Pro in your Shopify store.
+To learn how to integrate it, go to the [documentation.](/developers/en/docs/shopify/integration-configuration/checkout-pro)

 To install Checkout Transparente in a Shopify store, follow the steps below:

 1. Go to your [Shopify](https://accounts.shopify.com/store-login) store.